iqb-berlin/verona-player-speedtest/README.md

 # Unit data
 Because the unit definition is only a short text or sentence, you do not need a sophisticated editor to specify the unit for the player.
 Depending on your workflow it might be sufficient to use a text file editor.
 In the context of a [IQB-Studio](https://github.com/iqb-berlin/studio-lite), you can use the [IQB Verona Editor Plain Text](https://github.com/iqb-berlin/verona-editor-plaintext).

+We provide a [unit generator](https://iqb-berlin.github.io/verona-player-speedtest/): Put in one sentence per line and get unit xml files for the IQB-Testcenter.

 # For developers
 Changing the player means editing the html file with embedded styles and javascript.
 So there is no build needed and therefor there are no dependencies.

 But we added some tests.
-In order to run these tests, we provide a node based environment: A package.json states dev dependencies, and after running npm install you can start the test scripts
+In order to run these tests, we provide a node based environment: A package.json states dev dependencies, and after running npm install you can start the test scripts:

 ```
 npm install
 npm run test
 ```

+After any change is made, please update the version of the player.
+There are a number of places:

+* package.json
+* player html: metadata
+* docs/index.html default value of the form

+Every release should carry the player html with the correct file name: `verona-player-speedtest-<version>.html`